tflori/verja/docs/differences.md

   generated - I'm unsure if this is testable.

 **Pros:**
 - Simple to use
+- Easy to test
 - A lot of validations out of the box
 - Custom validations by closures with names

 **Cons:**
-- Hard to test
 - Custom validations have to be given through static `addRule` method
 - No error keys and parameters
 - No filtering
 - Documentation only in readme and not as descriptive as needed
 - No auto completion possible for validation rules
 - Unusual namings of methods `$v->mapFieldsRules($rules);` is similar to `addFields()`
-- Messages have to be given after the validator
+- Messages have to be given after the validator every time where needed
 - Unclear source code in a huge one for all class

 ### wixel/gump